joodicator/PageBot/README.md

 Provides programmatic access to [Pastebin](http://pastebin.com)'s API.
 * **`conf/pastebin_dev_key.txt`** - the Developer API Key associated with the account used to access Pastebin's API.
 See http://pastebin.com/api/ for more information.

+#### `youtube`
+Provides programmatic access to [YouTube](http://youtube.com)'s API.
+Requires [google-api-python-client](//github.com/google/google-api-python-client) to be separately installed in the same Python distribution used to run the bot.
+* **`conf/youtube_api_key`** - the developer key used to access YouTube's Data API version 3.
+See https://developers.google.com/youtube/v3/getting-started for more information.

 ### Other Modules

 #### `identity`